donalharrison/no1_system/docs/core/Statuses.md

 ## Blind
 #### Fixed
 While Blind, add Hazard 4 to your rolls.
+Your Blind rating decreases by -1 at the end of each of your turns.

 ## Charmed
-### Variable
+#### Variable
 While Charmed, any attempt to Persuade you gain +1 Bonus Hits in the result set.
 Charmed decreases by -1 eahc round.

 ## Confused
 #### Fixed
 While Confused, add 2 Hazard to your rolls.
+Your Confused rating decreases by -1 at the end of each of your turns.

 ## Dazed
 #### Fixed
 Until the end of your next turn, you can either take one action or one shift, but not both.
+Your Dazed rating decreases by -1 at the end of each of your turns.

 ## Disguised
 ### Variable